-This project provides a safe haven - an orphanage called the Dream Home - to help raise children who lost BOTH parents during the Ebola epidemic in Sierra Leone.
+The number of children without parents skyrocketed during the Ebola Crisis.
+This project provides a safe haven - an orphanage called the Dream Home - to help raise children who lost both parents during the Ebola epidemic in Sierra Leone.
 The goal of the home is to provide the best care for these orphans as we possibly can.
-It is a place where they are able to dream again - and they are taught that they can be and do anything.
-By catering for the needs of these children, we are giving them a bright future and ensuring that they do not resort to undesirable lifestyles.
+It is a place where they are able to dream again and taught that they can be and do anything by giving them a bright future, ensuring they do not have undesirable lifestyles.

-During the 2014-2015 Ebola Crisis in West Africa, thousands of people unfortunately passed away.
-Family were devastated as the infection spread through communities, resulting in the deaths of entire families.
+During the 2014-2015 Ebola Crisis in West Africa, families were devastated as the infection spread through communities, resulting in the deaths of entire families.
 In some instances, the children survived and became orphans.
-Reports confirm that there are over 3000 ebola-orphaned children in Sierra Leone.
-Many of these children are left to fend for themselves and some have resorted to living undesirable lifestyles in order to survive.
+Many orphaned teenage girls became pregnant after being abused.
+Reports confirm that there are over 3000 Ebola-orphaned children in Sierra Leone, many of whom are left to fend for themselves, resorting to living undesirable lifestyles in order to survive.

 The Dream Home orphanage provided support to 22 orphans for 3+ years.
 This included food, clothing, school-related expenses and psychosocial support / counseling.
 Through this home, the kids are able to live a normal lifestyle and growing up to be model citizens.
 The majority of the kids have been or are in the process of being adopted into families.
 Your support is providing care for the older kids that are now in a foster care family or were reunited with extended family.